JingmingYangJimmy/AskPDF/README.md

 - `server/chat.js` – LangChain pipeline using `PDFLoader`, `RecursiveCharacterTextSplitter`, `OpenAIEmbeddings`, `MemoryVectorStore`, and `RetrievalQAChain` with a concise-answer prompt.
 - `server/server.js` – Express app with `/upload` and `/chat` endpoints; last uploaded file path is used for all subsequent questions.

-## Limitations and notes

-- In-memory only: Embeddings and vector store are recreated on each `/chat` call.
-For better performance, consider a persistent vector DB (e.g., Pinecone, FAISS on disk) and caching.
-- Single-file focus: The server keeps a single global `filePath` (last uploaded file).
-Multi-user support would need per-user/session isolation.
-- Model and costs: Uses `gpt-3.5-turbo` and OpenAI embeddings; API usage incurs cost and must respect rate limits.
-- Security: No auth or file validation; don’t expose as-is to the public internet.
-Validate uploads and sanitize paths for production.
-- Environment var naming: The server expects `REACT_APP_OPENAI_API_KEY`.
-You may refactor to `OPENAI_API_KEY` on the server side later.

-## Troubleshooting

-- 404/Network errors from the client:
-  - Ensure `REACT_APP_DOMAIN` points to your running server (default `http://localhost:5001`).
-  - Confirm the server started without errors.
-- OpenAI auth errors:
-  - Verify the API key in `server/.env` and that your account has quota.
-- Microphone not working in Chat Mode:
-  - Check site permissions for microphone access in your browser.
-- Large PDFs feel slow:
-  - Each question rebuilds embeddings.
-Consider persistent embeddings, larger chunk sizes, or server-side caching.

 ## Ideas for improvements

 - Persist embeddings to a vector DB and reuse across questions